- The Humane Society estimates 51% of dog bite victims are children.

 - Children are also more likely than adults to need medical attention, and are far more likely to be severely injured.

 Lesley Zoromski is a passionate educator and lifelong dog lover.
 Her 15-year teaching career was focused on elementary education where she taught children ages 4 to 8.
-Since transitioning to the world of dog training in 2003, she has trained literally thousands of dogs and their owner in addition to helping dozens of local rescue groups and their dogs in need.
+Since transitioning to the world of dog training in 2003, she has trained literally thousands of dogs and their owners in addition to helping dozens of local rescue groups and their dogs in need.

 With the specific goal of bettering the life of children and dogs alike, Lesley has channeled this passion and unique combination of experience into developing Stop, Look & Paws™.
 Over 5 million dog bites occur annually in the United States, with over half of all victims being children.
 For Lesley, these are unacceptable statistics.
 The critical need to provide improved safety was the driving force in creating the child/dog safety activity that is Stop, Look & Paws™.